-First, dig a hole that’s slightly larger than your Geranium Orion’s root ball.
-Add a layer of compost of sprinkle some fertilizer pellets into the bottom of the hole.
-Place the Geranium Orion in the hole, so that the base of its stem is level with the ground or the top of your potting mix in a container.
+First, dig a hole slightly larger than your Geranium Orion’s root ball.
+Add a layer of compost and sprinkle some fertilizer pellets into the bottom of the hole.
+Place the Geranium Orion in the hole so that the base of its stem is level with the ground or the top of your potting mix in a container.

-If your soil is not well-draining or tends to become waterlogged, mix some perlite or sand into your potting mix to improve aeration and drainage before filling in around the plant’s roots.
+If your soil does not drain well or becomes waterlogged, mix perlite or sand into your potting mix to improve aeration and drainage before filling in around the plant’s roots.

-If planting more than one Geranium Orion, be sure to leave enough space between the plants to allow for ample growth, about 3 feet.
+If planting more than one Geranium Orion, leave enough space between the plants for ample growth, about 3 feet.

 To encourage abundant blossoms and discourage legginess, Geranium Orion needs at least 4 to 6 hours of full, direct sunlight each day.

-In climates with hotter summers, aim for a location that offers part shade in the afternoon and evening.
-In cooler climates, look for the sunniest location possible.
+In climates with hotter summers, aim for a location that offers some shade in the afternoon and evening.
+In cooler temperatures, look for the sunniest location possible.